AmauryD/A3GPS/README.md

 # A3GPS v1.0

-:information_source: v1.1 should be released this 2 February*
+:information_source: v1.1 should be released this 2 February*.

+Also working on the [wiki](https://github.com/AmauryD/A3GPS/wiki).

 ## Description